Sublattices of associahedra and permutohedra: Join-irreducible elements in the permutohedron

 By using Lemma~\ref{L:Arr2D} together with Lemmas~\ref{P:Perm(n)compl} and~\ref{L:ArrPrecJirr}, we obtain the following characterization of the join-dependency relation on~$\sP(n)$.
 This characterization was obtained in Santocanale \cite[Example~4.10]{Sant07}.

-\begin{proposition} Let $(a,b,U),(c,d,V)\in\cD_n$.
+\begin{proposition} Let $(a,b,U),(c,d,V)\in\cF_n$.
 Then the relation $\pji{a}{b}{U}\bD\pji{c}{d}{V}$ holds in $\sP(n)$ if{f} $[c,d]\subsetneqq[a,b]$ and $V=U\res[c,d]$. \end{proposition}

 This implies trivially that the join-dependency relation on $\sP(n)$ is a strict ordering on~$\J(\sP(n))$.
 In particular, this relation has no cycle.
-As~$\sP(n)$ is self-dual (cf. Lemma~\ref{P:Perm(n)compl}), we obtain the following result from Caspard~\cite[Theorem~1]{Casp00}.
+Since~$\sP(n)$ is self-dual (cf. Lemma~\ref{P:Perm(n)compl}), we obtain the following result from Caspard~\cite[Theorem~1]{Casp00}.

 \begin{theorem} The lattice~$\sP(n)$ is bounded. \end{theorem}

 It is noteworthy to observe the following characterization of minimal join-covers in~$\sP(n)$, which can be obtained as a consequence of Proposition~\ref{P:DrelPerm}.
 Although we will make no direct use of Proposition~\ref{P:MinJoinCov}, the authors of the present paper found this result useful in coining the relevant notion of a \emph{$U$-polarized measure} introduced in Definition~\ref{D:PolMeas}.